 [Section 12 amended by No. 89 of 1994 s.
 79; No. 14 of 1996 s.
 4.]

 [13.
-Repealed by No. 33 of 2004 s.
+Deleted by No. 33 of 2004 s.
 10.]

 14. Method of metering bulk supplies

 Where a supply authority, which generates electricity, supplies electricity in bulk under a linking-up scheme, then for the purpose of measuring the quantity supplied from the supplier to any supply authority or to any local government participating in such scheme, the electricity supplied in bulk shall be metered at a point to be mutually agreed upon between the supplier and the receiver of the electricity in bulk, or, in default of such agreement, to be determined by the Coordinator.